MilanRadeta/MontyHallSimulation/README.md

 ## Why another Monty Hall simulation?

 I was bored.
 I couldn't sleep.
-And the reason I couldn't sleep was that I was not satisfied with the answer that "switching to another door will increase your chances".
+And the reason I couldn't sleep was that I was not satisfied with the answer that "switching to another door will increase your chances" and the existing explanations seemed a little fuzzy.
 The existing simulation programs are interpreted as that if you keep switching your choice, you'll get the reward in 2/3 of the time.

-I'm one of those 50/50 guys.
-And I think I figured it out.
+I was one of those 50/50 guys.
+And I thought I figured it out.
 So I decided to share my opinion, analysis and results to prove that 50/50 is the right answer and/or make a fool of myself.
+I did the latter, learnt something and now am just giving another look at the problem and its solution.

-## Hypothesis - Choice vs the Illusion of Choice (IoC)
+## Hypothesis - Choice vs the Illusion of (Second) Choice (IoC)

-Since the host opens one of remaining doors, a new independent situation occurs when contestant is offered to make the choice again.
+Since the host opens one of remaining doors, the are two ways of looking at the new situation when the contestant is offered to make the choice again:
-Therefore, during the second choice, he only has two options, thus making the chances to win the reward 50/50.
+* it's a new independent situation, where choice does not take into account the chances of previous situation, and making the chances to win the reward 50/50, if the contestant again randomly decides between the doors
+* it's the same situation as before, but the contestant is now choosing between 1 door and all of the remaining doors, not 1 of 3 doors

-The "Keep the same door strategy" makes sense to give 1/3 chance to win the reward.
+The "Keep the same door strategy" says there's a 1/3 chance to win the reward.
 It doesn't matter if host is gonna show you one of the remaining doors - illusion of choice.
 It's the same situation if you were only given one choice, just at the beginning of the game and that's it
 Basically, 1/3 is the answer to the following question: "What's the chance for each door to have a reward behind it?"

-The "Switching the door strategy" makes sense to give 2/3 chance, but not to win the reward.
+The "Switching the door strategy" says there's a 2/3 chance to win the reward.
+It doesn't matter if host is gonna show you one of the remaining doors, you'll always switch - illusion of choice.
-The 2/3 indicates the chance that the door you chose initially DOESN'T contain the reward.
+The 2/3 also indicates the chance that the door you chose initially DOESN'T contain the reward.
 So, in contrast to previous strategy, 2/3 is the answer to the following question: "What's the chance for each door to NOT have a reward behind it?"
-It doesn't matter if host is gonna show you one of the remaining doors, you'll always switch - illusion of choice.
+It also indicates the chance that the reward is somewhere in the whole group of remaining doors.
+So when you switch, you're actually choosing the whole other group of doors, not just one door.
+It's just that in that group only one door is left closed when you decided to switch and this explanation works when the total number of doors is 3.

 Therefore, I've created more than these two "strategies" in this simulation and specified different definitions of a successful choice.